jhpyle/docassemble/_docs/api.md

 Body of response: empty.

-This API, which is available only to administrators, allows you to delete interviews from the system, even all of them.
+This API, which is available only to administrators, allows you to delete interview sessions from the system, even all of them.
 The filters `tag`, `i`, and `session` are cumulatively applied (as if connected with "and").
 If you include no filters, all of the interview sessions, regardless of user, are deleted.